Skip to content

 Delegates, Managers and Supervisors are responsible for:

-• ensuring that all Employees have completed their mandatory induction and compliance training and are able to attend and participate in professional development training opportunities relating to the need to identify, declare and manage perceived, potential or actual Conflicts of Interest as these opportunities become available;
+• ensuring that all Members have completed their mandatory onboarding and annual compliance training and are able to attend and participate in education opportunities relating to the need to identify, Declare and manage perceived, potential or actual Conflicts of Interest as these opportunities become available;

-• ensuring that all Employees are aware of their obligations in relation to the relevant Policy Instruments and to provide advice on appropriate methods to ensure compliance with this Procedure;
+• ensuring that all Members are aware of their obligations in relation to the relevant Policy Instruments and to provide advice on appropriate methods to ensure compliance with this Procedure;

-• developing a Conflict of Interest Management Strategy in consultation with Employees, where appropriate.
+• developing a Conflict of Interest Management Strategy in consultation with Members, where appropriate.
 The strategy may include a number of options to effectively manage perceived, potential or actual Conflicts of Interest;

 • ensuring all matters are treated confidentially and in accordance with the University's Privacy Policy and the Public Interest Disclosure Policy.